BananaOnTheWall/bananaonthewall.github.io/_posts/2013-06-02-kill-procrastination-in-10-minutes.markdown

 ---
 layout: post
 title:  Kill Procrastination in Ten Minutes
 excerpt: I am no psychologist.
-What makes me think myself qualified to give tips on fight procrastination is only the fact that I procrastinated myself like hell, and I have managed to make it a lot better now
+What makes me think myself qualified to give tips on fighting procrastination is only the fact that I procrastinated myself like hell, and I have managed to make it a lot better now
 tags: thinking
 ---
 Most of the time a title like this is a clear indicator the post is full of crap.
 But trust me, this one is not.

 But i want to clarify - I am no psychologist.
-What makes me think myself qualified to give tips on fight procrastination is only the fact that I procrastinated myself like hell, and I have managed to make it a lot better now.
+What makes me think myself qualified to give tips on fighting procrastination is only the fact that I procrastinated myself like hell, and I have managed to make it a lot better now.

 So this article is basically a patient-to-patient talk.